 How can I access the Organization Dashboard?

-What are the functionalities available?
+What functionalities are available?

 1. Overall Quality Chart

-If you have over 8 projects, you will see your projects being grouped by Grade or by the interval of Issues (number of projects you have with Issues between 0%-20%, 20%-40%, 40%-60%, 60%-80%, 80%-100%) and the same for all other criterium Complexity, Duplication and Coverage.
+If you have over 8 repositories, you will see your repositories grouped by Grade or by the interval of Issues (number of repo you have with Issues between 0%-20%, 20%-40%, 40%-60%, 60%-80%, 80%-100%).

-What if you don't have Coverage setup?
+What if you don't have Coverage set up?

-What if you don't have 8 projects?
+What if I don't have enough repositories for comparison?

 3. Open pull requests

-5. Last updated projects
+5. Last updated repositories